AngeloFrangione/libospl-deprecated/NORM.md

   If it conatins only one function, it should have the function name as its own name.
 * A file should never contain functions that are not related one to each other.
 * Use static keyword when a function is reachable only in the file where it is defined.
+* Please write the short licence at the top of the file

 ## Part 5: header.h